Rainbow City, Alabama: Education

-The city is served by the Etowah County Board of Education.
+The city is served by the Etowah County Schools.
 The city has one public elementary school, and shares a middle and high school with neighboring Southside.
 There is also a private school for the city.

 John S. Jones is one of several elementary schools in the area.
 It houses grades K-5.

 Southside High School

 Southside is the shared high school for the area of Southside and Rainbow City.
 It houses grades 9–12.

 Westbrook Christian School

 Westbrook is a private school that houses grades PreK-12.

 Geography

-Rainbow City is located in southern Etowah County at (33.943964, −86.061546).
+Rainbow City is located in southern Etowah County.
 It is bordered to the northeast by Gadsden, the county seat, to the southeast by the Coosa River, across which is the city of Southside, and to the southwest, across Little Canoe Creek, by the town of Steele in St. Clair County.

 U.S. Route 411 (Rainbow Drive) is the main road through the city, leading northeast 6 mi to the center of Gadsden and southwest 15 mi to Ashville.
 Alabama State Route 77 (Grand Avenue) crosses US 411 in the center of Rainbow City, leading northwest 4 mi to Interstate 59 at Exit 181 and south 26 mi to Lincoln.

 According to the U.S. Census Bureau, Rainbow City has a total area of 66.3 km2, of which 65.9 km2 is land and 0.4 km2, or 0.58%, is water.